-Mini Split HVAC systems are great for heating and cooling and are very versatile able to be fitted into most any space.
+Mini Split systems are great for heating and cooling and are very versatile able to be fitted into almost any space.

-Besides picking the right mini split manufacture how big a unit is needed also needs to be considered.
+Besides picking the right unit how big a unit is needed also needs to be considered.

 This is easy to do by calculating the square feet of the space to be maintained.

 If there are more rooms such as closets simply do the same and add them to the total.

 Example Mini Split Sizes and Square Feet They Can Heat or Cool

 How many square feet will a 9,000 BTU mini split heat and cool?

 A 12,000 BTU mini split is rated to heat or cool a space of roughly 350 to 400 Sq Ft.